 Other marketplaces, such as Etsy, have similar policies.
 However, Etsy at least lets you post links to your social media pages.

 If it’s obvious that you’re pulling in a lot of customers through these marketplaces, make sure you have a memorable shop name that can easily be googled.
-Perhaps this way, customers will end up on your website through the search engines.
+Perhaps this way, customers will end up on your website through the search engines if they want to purchase a second item from you.

 Whatever you do, just be sure to read through the terms and conditions of the marketplaces carefully.
 Your account might get suspended if you violate these conditions.